 - When a bicycle is operated at or above the speed of normal traffic flow, there is no traffic flow or safety reason for a bicycle to be operated in a way other than a motor vehicle, and so in most states, a bicycle is not required to ride to the far right in those circumstances.

 - When a lane is not sufficiently wide for a bicycle and a vehicle to operate side by side, there is a significant potential that riding to the far right may invite unsafe passing, and so in most states, a bicycle is not required to ride to the far right in those circumstances.
 This exception correctly prioritizes bicyclist safety over fast traffic flow.
 It also appears to be one of the most commonly litigated exceptions as bicyclists taking the lane according to this exception are more likely to be in conflict with motor vehicle traffic flow for an extended period of time.

 Good Where to Ride laws manage the expectations of drivers and let drivers know that a bicyclist has the right to take the lane according to their personal judgment of their safety and road conditions.
 Bad Where to Ride laws prioritize motor vehicle traffic flow and limit the ability of a bicyclist to make judgments about their own personal safety.
 Additionally, bad laws may subject a bicyclist to prosecution and a fine for attempting to ride safely.
 It is important that our laws prioritize safety for all road users.

 Who has them?

-Forty two states, and Washington, D.C., have a law that requires vehicles, or bicycles, to operate on the right side of the road and as near to the right side of the roadway as practicable if travelling at less than the prevailing speed of traffic.
+Forty-two states, and Washington, D.C., have a law that requires vehicles, or bicycles, to operate on the right side of the road and as near to the right side of the roadway as practicable if traveling at less than the prevailing speed of traffic.